Sarcoma is a type of cancer that develops in bones or soft tissues. Your soft tissue includes:

 - Gardner’s syndrome leads to cancers in the stomach or bowel.

-- Neurofibromatosis can cause nerve sheath tumors in one out of 20 people with the gene.
+- Neurofibromatosis can cause nerve sheath tumors.

 - Tuberous sclerosis can result in rhabdomyosarcoma.

 - Werner’s syndrome can cause many health problems, including an increased risk of all soft tissue sarcomas.

 Exposure to certain toxins, such as dioxin, vinyl chloride, and herbicides that contain phenoxyacetic acid may increase your risk of developing soft tissue sarcomas.